Press n or j to go to the next uncovered block, b, p or k for the previous block.

 /**

-* Track a typed identifier if it has a signed type
+* Track a typed identifier - add to signedVars if signed, always track type

 */

-private trackIfSigned(
+private trackType(

 typeCtx: Parser.TypeContext | null,